sburns/sburns.github.com/_posts/2014-05-03-cortical-tractography-recipe.md

 #### Registrations

 We need to be able to map labels in Freesurfer space to DTI space.
 Aligning a brain in one modality (T1) to another (DTI) is a process called registration.
-We're going to perform a number of registrations to produce a registration matrix that puts a Freesurfer label into DTI space.
+We're going to perform a number of registrations to produce a transform matrix that places a Freesurfer label into DTI space.

 ```bash
 # transform filenames